NREL/BuildingsBench/README.md

 ## Overview

 BuildingsBench is a platform for
 - Large-scale pretraining with the synthetic Buildings-900K dataset for short-term load forecasting (STLF).
-Buildings-900K is statistically representative of the entire U.S. building stock.
+Buildings-900K is statistically representative of the entire U.S. building stock and is extracted from the NREL [End-Use Load Profiles database](https://www.nrel.gov/buildings/end-use-load-profiles.html).
 - Benchmarking on two tasks evaluating generalization: zero-shot STLF and transfer learning for STLF.

 We provide an index-based PyTorch Dataset for large-scale pretraining, easy data loading for multiple real building energy consumption datasets as PyTorch Tensors or Pandas DataFrames, simple (persistence) to advanced (transformer) baselines, metrics management, and more.